Thomas Boakye

-Thomas Boakye (born 10 May 1993) is a Ghanaian footballer who plays as a defender or midfielder for Swedish club Halmstad.
+Thomas Boakye (born 10 May 1993) is a Ghanaian footballer who plays as a defender or midfielder for Icelandic club Njarðvík.

 Career

 Boakye played college football for Hartpury College in England.

 Before the 2012 season, he signed for Swedish third division side Östersund, helping them achieve promotion to the Swedish second division.

 Before the 2018 season, he signed for Halmstad in the Swedish second division, helping them achieve promotion to the Swedish top flight.